Stakeholder Management: Building Alignment, Trust, and Transparency

 The process of Stakeholder management consists of the following phases:

 Usually, identification is done towards the start of a new project.
-However, identification can also be done post-go-live, once the service is operational.
-You can start stakeholder identification by asking the following questions in a team brainstorming session:
+However, identification can also be done post-go-live once the service is operational.
+You can start the stakeholder identification process by asking the following questions in a team brainstorming session:

 1. Who is affected positively and negatively by the project deliveries?

-4. Who are the end-users who work on the product?
+4. Who are the end-users who will use this product daily?

 6. Who is in charge of assigning or procuring resources or facilities?